 Merck's Gardasil vaccine consists of 4 proteins of HPV types 6, 11, 16, and 18, amorphous aluminum hydroxyphosphate sulfate, yeast protein, sodium chloride, L-histidine, polysorbate 80, sodium borate, and water.

-It is approved for females 9-26 years of age to protect against cervical, vulvar and vaginal cancers caused by Human Papillomavirus (HPV) types 16 and 18 and genital warts caused by HPV types 6 and 11.
+Gardasil is approved for females 9-26 years of age to protect against cervical, vulvar and vaginal cancers caused by Human Papillomavirus (HPV) types 16 and 18 and genital warts caused by HPV types 6 and 11.
 CDC's Advisory Committee on Immunization Practices (ACIP) recommended a routine 3-dose vaccination series for girls 11 and 12.
-The vaccine is also recommended for girls and women ages 13 through 26 years who have not yet been vaccinated or have not received all 3 doses.
+The vaccine is also recommended for girls and women ages 13 through 26 who have not yet been vaccinated or have not received all three doses.

 The Gardasil vaccine is an important cervical cancer prevention tool that will potentially benefit millions of women's health.
-Every year, about 12,000 women are diagnosed with cervical cancer, and almost 4,000 die from this disease in the United States.
+About 12,000 women are diagnosed with cervical cancer every year, and almost 4,000 die from this disease in the United States.
 Worldwide, cervical cancer is the second most common cancer in women, causing an estimated 470,000 new cases and 233,000 deaths per year.

-Merck & Co., Inc. is an American multinational pharmaceutical company and one of the world's largest pharmaceutical companies.
-Merck is incorporated in New Jersey.
+Merck & Co., Inc. is an American multinational pharmaceutical company based in New Jersey and one of the world's largest pharmaceutical companies.

 Gardasil HPV Vaccine Indication

 Based on the FDA and CDC's review of available information, Gardasil continues to be safe and effective, and its benefits continue to outweigh its risks.
 The CDC has not changed its recommendations for the use of Gardasil.
-FDA has not made any changes to the prescribing information for how the vaccine is used.
+Likewise, the FDA has not changed the prescribing information for how the vaccine is used.

 Gardasil HPV Vaccine Dosage

-Gardasil should be administered intramuscularly as a 0.5-mL dose at the following schedule: 0, 2 months, 6 months.
+Gardasil should be administered intramuscularly as a 0.5-mL dose at the following schedule: 0, 2 months, six months.